lewdlime/abc-spec/abcplus_en/README.txt

 Type 'make clean' to get rid of temporary files.

-Type 'make cleanpdf' to get rid of all PDF files.
+Type 'make cleanpdf' to get rid of all PDF files except "abcplus_en.pdf".

 ---

 Note for Ubuntu/Mint users
 --------------------------

-I compiled the sources on a Mint 11 Linux machine.
+I compiled the sources on a Mint 17 Linux machine.
 If you notice that the default Ghostscript is buggy, I recommend that you download the latest gs-related packages from a Ubuntu repository, in the pool/universe/g/ghostscript directory.